TFKusa/kusa_reascripts/Documentation/TOGGLE & MAIN SCRIPTS SETUP.md

         Installation

-Some scripts are provided in two parts : kusa_AwesomeScriptName - Toggle kusa_AwesomeScriptName - Main
+Some scripts are provided in two parts :
+"kusa_AwesomeScriptName - Toggle"

+"kusa_AwesomeScriptName - Main"

 You need to download both parts to fully utilize the script.